 About the project

-The Vespawatch project (Invasion monitoring of Asian hornet with beekeepers and the public) is a joint project of the Institute for Nature and Forest Research (INBO) and Honeybee Valley (UGent) in the context of the 'Citizen Science' call of the Flemish Government Department of Economy, Science and Innovation of 11/12/2017.
+The Vespa-Watch project (Invasion monitoring of Asian hornet with beekeepers and the public) is a joint project of the Research Institute for Nature and Forest (INBO) and Honeybee Valley (UGent) in the context of the 'Citizen Science' call of the Flemish Government Department of Economy, Science and Innovation of 11 December 2017.

 General passive surveillance: Collecting observations from the naturalist community, beekeepers and the general public through a central reporting portal.
 Observations are validated and inform control actions.